-The American Academy of Pediatrics used to recommend parents keep children under the age of 2 away from all screens (yes, that includes smartphones, TVs, tablets and computers) at all times.
-But in 2016, they tweaked those guidelines.
-Now, the AAP says children under the age of 18 months should avoid all screens — with one exception: live video chats.
-As for kids who are 18 to 24 months, the organization says a little bit of TV is OK — as long as it’s “high quality programming.”
+The American Academy of Pediatrics, for one, long recommended parents keep children under the age of 2 away from all screens (yes, that includes smartphones, TVs, tablets and computers) at all times.
+In 2016, however, they tweaked those guidelines and instead advised that kids under 18 months should avoid all screens — with one exception: live video chats.
+As for kids who are 18 to 24 months, the organization said a little bit of TV is OK — as long as it’s “high quality programming.”
 Plus, the real caveat: Parents should watch along with their children so they can talk about the TV programming and help kids understand what they’re seeing, the AAP said in a press release.

-So some TV before age 2 is actually OK?
-Ultimately, it depends on your child’s specific age as well as how you’re using it, says Dr. Danelle Fisher,?chair of pediatrics at Providence Saint John’s Health Center in Santa Monica, California.
+So what’s the real verdict on screen time in young kids?
+Ultimately, it depends on your child’s specific age as well as how you’re using the screen, Dr. Danelle Fisher, chair of pediatrics at Providence Saint John’s Health Center, tells SheKnows.
 “The images move very quickly on a screen — a lot more quickly than the brain is used to processing at a young age,” Fisher explains, adding that data suggest children under 2 learn more from stationary objects — such as playing with toys and looking at books.
 “All of those images are not assaulting their brain in the way that looking at a screen can do,” she says.

-But completely banning screens all the time is “unrealistic… screens are everywhere,” says Dr. Gene Beresin, director The Clay Center for Young Healthy Minds at Massachusetts General Hospital and a professor of psychiatry at Harvard Medical School.
+But completely banning screens all the time is “unrealistic… screens are everywhere,” Dr. Gene Beresin (director The Clay Center for Young Healthy Minds at Massachusetts General Hospital and a professor of psychiatry at Harvard Medical School) explains to SheKnows.

 That said, it’s really important parents don’t let their young child sit in front of the TV alone.
-“Historically, where the AAP was coming from was that unfortunately, screens can be used as babysitters, particularly for toddlers,” says Beresin.
+“Unfortunately, screens can be used as babysitters, particularly for toddlers,” says Beresin.
 “While it may be convenient and give a parent a break, it basically flies in the face of what we know about child development — that parents and children need to have a secure attachment with each other.”